react-native-maps/react-native-maps/docs/installation.md

 After your `Podfile` is setup properly, run `pod install`.

 ### Option 3: Manually
+  >This was already done for you if you ran "react-native link"

 1. Open your project in Xcode, right click on `Libraries` and click `Add Files to "Your Project Name"` Look under `node_modules/react-native-maps/ios` and add `AIRMaps.xcodeproj`.
 1. Add `libAIRMaps.a` to `Build Phases -> Link Binary With Libraries.